Assistant Professor

 Sarah Ganter

-Sarah Anne Ganter (PhD, University of Vienna, 2017) is a tenure-track Assistant Professor at the School of Communication.
+Sarah Anne Ganter (PhD, University of Vienna, 2017) is an Associate Professor of Communication and Cultural Policy at the School of Communication.
 She was previously a research fellow at the Reuters Institute for the Study of Journalism at the University of Oxford, UK, and a pre-doctoral researcher at the Department of Communication at the University of Vienna, Austria.
 She is an expert in the areas of media governance and media policy in the digital era, content industries, comparative and cross-border research.
 Her expertise includes analyzing media and digital policy transformations from a theoretical perspective that focuses on the dynamics and interactions shaping institutional fields.
 Dr. Ganter’ s work is influenced by a cosmopolitan approach to academic work, integrating scholarly work from different cultural, linguistic and geographical academic settings.

 Dr. Ganter has published in New Media and SocietyDigital JournalismThe International Journal of CommunicationThe European Journal of CommunicationThe Information Society, The Qualitative ReportMedien Journal and in various international book projects.
 Her co-authored book “The Power of Platforms: Shaping Media and Society” is published with Oxford University Press (2022).
 It is the first book-length treatment of the power of technology platforms over news and media and brings together work from journalism, platform studies, political science, and economics to understand the entanglements between platforms and publishers.